evnchw/evnchw.github.io/_pages/about.md

 My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & quantamental investments, both for research prototypes and production pipelines for systematic strategies.

-This is a full-stack financial data science job: sourcing and evaluating datasets, understanding their informational and statistical content, preparing them for trading and portfolio optimization, and ultimately running the production pipelines.
-Areas of focus include complex networks, industrial economics and transportation; as well as (to a lesser extent) corporate filings, fundamentals, job postings data, news, and more.
+This is a full-stack quant research & development role:

+- sourcing and evaluating datasets
+- understanding their informational and statistical content
+- preparing features and signals for trading and portfolio optimization
+- building and running the production pipelines

+I work on complex networks, industrial economics and transportation, and also contributed systematic work involving corporate filings, fundamentals, job postings data, news, and other alternative data.
-I have also contributed to signal development and portfolio optimization in production as well.

 Since my role is within a scientific investing team, I have also run a number of industry-academic projects via [ADIA Lab](https://www.adialab.ae/), the scientific institution of ADIA.
 These have primarily been in the form of MSc-level capstone projects: